 One destination I don’t think gets enough credit in the fall season (or any season, really!) is Newburyport.
 I say this every time I mention this great little city, but it’s a place that feels more like a quaint town, and definitely gives you all the Hallmark movie set vibes.

-Newburyport has gorgeous fall foliage, especially in its waterfront park, and Maudslay State Park.
+Newburyport has gorgeous fall foliage, especially along its waterfront park, and in Maudslay State Park.
 It’s also home to amazing shopping, dining, and beautiful scenery.
-During the fall season, they have fun events in town, and also host an awesome Oyster Fest (which I get more into later in the post!).
+During the fall season, they have fun events in town, and also host an awesome Oyster Fest (which I get more into later in the post).

 7. Amherst

-Between Springfield and The Berkshires, you’ll find the cute little city of Amherst, which is most famous for being the home of poet Emily Dickinson.
+Between Springfield and The Berkshires, you’ll find the cute little city of Amherst, which is most famous for being the home of poet Emily Dickinson and .
 While you can (and should!) tour her family’s homestead, there are also some really fun fall things to do around the city.

-One of the best ways to enjoy fall foliage in Amherst is to bike one of the rail trails, and I especially love the Norwottuck Rail Trail.
-This 11-mile paved trail is pretty flat, making it great for all skill levels, and takes you over a beautiful bridge offering river views backdropped by foliage, and through other scenic areas.
+One of the best ways to enjoy fall foliage in this college town is to bike one of the rail trails, and I especially love the Norwottuck Rail Trail.
+This 11-mile paved trail is pretty flat, making it great for all skill levels, and takes you over a beautiful bridge offering river views backdropped by foliage.

 Another great rail trail nearby is the Manhan Rail Trail, which is in Easthampton.
 This one is also great for foliage color along the path.